When many people think of life insurance policies, they usually don't think of all the types of life insurance, they only think term.

 Term life insurance polices are the simplest, most popular, and the most often purchased, but; in the life insurance menu of options it's not the only choice.
 Far from it, actually.

-Different Types of Life Insurance on the Market Today
+10 Different Types of Life Insurance Policies on the Market Today

 Today, there is a wide variety of life insurance available, the most basic of which are term and permanent.
-Within each of these categories, however, there are many different types of life insurance to choose from so that coverage can be more “custom” designed to fit your specific needs.
+Within each of these categories, however, there are many different types to choose from – and being familiar with these can help you better customize the coverage to meet your specific needs.

 Term Life Insurance Policies